Lucas Prudhomme

-Lucas Fernand Christophe Prudhomme (born 31 May 1999) is a footballer who plays as a midfielder, winger or striker for Knokke.
+Lucas Fernand Christophe Prudhomme (born 31 May 1999) is a footballer who plays as a midfielder, winger or striker for Al Dhaid.
 Born in Belgium, he is a Luxembourgish youth international.

 Early life

 As a youth player, Prudhomme joined the youth academy of Belgian side Virton and was after being promoted to the senior team regarded as one of the youngest players on the squad.

 Club career

 Prudhomme started his career with Belgian side Virton but left after the club was denied a license for the Belgian second tier.

 In 2021, he signed for Belgian side RFC Liège.
 He was described as a "great offensive asset" for the club.

 International career

 In 2017, Prudhomme was first called up to the Luxembourg national under-21 football team.

 Style of play

 Prudhomme can operate as a midfielder, winger, or striker, and is known for his "ability with the ball".